 - Expand staffing budgets though FWS subsidized positions

-- Cost-effective solutions to screen, evaluate, train, recruit, and hire career employees.
+- Cost-effective solutions to screen, evaluate, train, recruit and hire employees

-- Give students a chance to earn money for education expenses
+- Giving students a chance to earn money for education expenses

-- 1. Complete the FWS Terms of Agreement form
+- Complete the FWS Terms of Agreement Form

-- 3. Complete the job request form for posting on the Financial Aid FWS job posting page
+- Complete the job request form so your position will appear on the FWS job posting page

-If you are an non-profit off-campus employer and have yet to complete a Terms of Agreement you may complete the job request and the FWS coordinator will contact you to discuss how your organization may apply to the program.
+If you are a nonprofit off-campus employer and have yet to complete a Terms of Agreement, you may complete the job request and the FWS coordinator will contact you to discuss how your organization may apply.
 Jobs will not be posted by the FWS Coordinator until employers are approved and submit required documentation.